programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ## Setting Up

-In addition to the requirements in part 1, you will need to download the models folder containing the individual jar models, and the textures folder with information about them, from this lesson’s /assets folder.
+In addition to the requirements in part 1, you will need to download the [`/models` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs/models) containing the individual jar models, and the [`/textures` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs/textures) with information about them, from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs).
 If you are running the node.js server, stop it with Ctrl + C.

 Put (or replace) the downloaded models and texture folders in the myscene folder (Figure 11-12).
 Keep the index.html and main.css files that you created in part 1.